PRESIDENT – Lena Normén-Younger

 Lena Normén-Younger has a PhD in clinical nutrition from Göteborg University in Sweden.
 Since 2005, she is the Business Manager at the Younger Facial Surgery Centre in Vancouver.

-Lena has two sons who attend French Immersion.
-Because of their unique learning style, she has had to educate herself about the many different types of giftedness and how parents in BC can navigate the education system in a constructive way, collaborating with teachers and other parents.
+With two sons who do not fit the mold, Lena has had to educate herself about the many different types of giftedness and how parents in BC can navigate the education system in a constructive way, collaborating with teachers and other parents.